 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!
 Some of the best reefs to explore in Barbados can be found in this.

 All in all, if warm water, white sand beaches, and laid-back beach days are what you’re looking for on vacation, then Barbados will likely suit you more than Hawaii.

 Which Has The Better Culture & Cultural Activities?

 Along with the natural scenery on offer, both Hawaii and Barbados have a wealth of attractions and cultural experiences worth checking out.

-Hawaiian culture – aloha wear, hula, and luau for example – is almost better known that Hawaii’s gorgeous sunsets and swimming waters.
+Hawaiian culture – aloha wear, the lei, hula, and luau for example – is almost better known than Hawaii’s gorgeous sunsets and swimming waters.

 We recommend the Smith Family Garden Luau in Kauai due to the delicious traditional food on offer, and the colorful entertainment and dances.
 But almost everywhere on Hawaii you can find a spectacular luau experience.

 Hawaii is also home to one of the most notorious war crimes in history – the WW2 attack on Pearl Harbor.
 For military history buffs, the Pearl Harbor Aviation Museum is therefore a must visit.

 With a mix of West African and British influences, Barbados is a fascinating country with a blend of Caribbean traditions.
 And it’s a place where the culture has emerged out of plantation slavery economy.

 Historic Bridgetown is where you should head if you want to learn about the colonial past in Barbados.
 A walking tour will introduce you to the country’s tumultuous past, and the colonial relics and architecture that still stand today.
 You can also tour St Nicholas Abbey, a Jacobean plantation house.